openforcefield/openff-evaluator/docs/gettingstarted.rst

 Creating an Estimator Server
 ----------------------------

-The ``PropertyEstimatorServer`` class creates objects that handle property estimation of all of the properties in a dataset given a set.
+The ``EvaluatorServer`` class creates objects that handle property estimation of all of the properties in a dataset given a set.

 Create the file ``run_server.py``.
 Tell server to log to file in case of failure::